mhvk/screens/docs/examples/simple_examples.rst

 In the secondary spectrum, the points arrising from interaction of a scattered image with the central one line up along parabolas with their extrema at the origin.
-The points caused by mutual interaction of scattered beam form "arclets", inverted parabolas positioned along the main parabolas.
+The points caused by mutual interaction of scattered beams form "arclets", inverted parabolas positioned along the main parabolas.